 The plant may be a bush in dunes or a tree and is adapted to a wide range of conditions.
 The best growing conditions occur in dry types of forests and at the eastern and southern coast.
 Porcupines eat the bark and this is a problem because they can also ring it during the process causing it to die.
 Trees occur in the Western Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga, Limpopo, Gauteng, North West Province, Tanzania, Kenya and Mauritius.
 The drought resistant tree will tolerate light frost.
 Birds such as red-winged starlings and Layard’s Bulbul eat the fruit.
 Butterflies.
 The green-banded swallowtail (Papillo nireus), the white-banded swallowtails (Papilio echerioides), Papilio demodoeus, and the Christmas butterfly or citrus swallowtail (Papillo demodocus) butterfly larvae feed on the leaves.

 The Wood is white, smooth, hard, strong and elastic.
-It is used for roof beams, tent hoops and instrument handles.
+Uses include making roof beams, tent hoops and instrument handles.
 Flowers attract many insects – which in turn attract birds.
 Cultivated plants may have galls on the leaves caused by jumping Psyllid lice.
 They feed on the phloem tubes (which conduct products of photosynthesis) in the host plant.
 If fruit is required, both male and female trees need to be planted.

 Coates Palgrave, M. 2002.
 Keith Coates Palgrave Trees of Southern Africa, edn 3.
 Struik, Cape Town.